-Students then study ‘Myths and Legends’ (please see attached topic outline).
+Students then study ‘The Odyssey’, alongside developing their creative writing skills (please see attached topic outline).

 Students read and perform parts of ‘A Midsummer Night’s Dream’ by William Shakespeare (please see attached topic outline).

-Students also explore formal letter writing and develop their ability to respond to an unseen poem.
+Students also explore articles and develop their ability to write their own article.

 In this term, students will look at ‘Controversy and the Gothic’ - looking at how feature/article writing can be used to explore topical ideas, as well as studying Mary Shelley’s ‘Frankenstein’ and the Gothic genre.